Securiti announces a $75M Series C Funding RoundView

 As per the new law's Article 2(1), any organization registered in the UAE and collecting data on data subjects inside or outside the UAE comes under the scope of the PDPL, this includes companies that might be collecting data on behalf of another company.

 The law also applies to all businesses that may not be registered in the UAE but process data of UAE residents.
-Some notable exemptions to the new PDPL include government data, public entities' data, health and credit data subject to their own dedicated legislation.
+Some notable exemptions to the new PDPL include government data, public entities' data, and health and credit data subject to their own dedicated legislation.
 Companies established and registered within the free zones, such as the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM), are also exempt.

 If a company falls within the scope of the new PDPL based on the criteria mentioned above, it must develop a compliance checklist to initiate its compliance activities.
 Here are some of the most critical areas to get started on: